andreashlarsen/BayesApp/README.md

 ### GUI
 BayesApp can be run through the webapp (no installation required) using [GenApp web application](https://somo.chem.utk.edu/bayesapp/).

-#### for developers:
-The source-code for the web-app is available on the dedicated [GitHub page](https://github.com/ehb54/GenApp-BayesApp).
+For developers: The source-code for the web-app is available on the dedicated [GitHub page](https://github.com/ehb54/GenApp-BayesApp).

 ### Run locally on your own computer